antongolub/push-it-to-the-limit/README.md

     npm i push-it-to-the-limit
     yarn add push-it-to-the-limit
 ```
-Dist contains cjs-formatted `bundle.es5.js` and its parts as es5-modules, so you may use them directly.

 ## API
 [The interface](./src/interface.js) is dumb: each wrapper gets at least one argument — `target` function.
 The second param is `opt`, which may be a numeric `delay` or a `IWrapperOpts` object.
 Also the scheme with three arguments is supported as in lodash.
 Wrapper returns `IControlled` function: it's a functor with a pair exposed util methods: `cancel` and `flush`.